 Matthew 13:45-46 Again, the Kingdom of Heaven is like a merchant seeking beautiful pearls, who, when he had found one pearl of great price, went and sold all that he had and bought it.

 We've already interpreted two of the symbols found in verse 44—"the field" and "the man."
-We'll find (in verse 37) the one who sows good seed there is "the son of man."
-We've seen (in the other parables) that wherever "man" shows up, it tends to be "Christ."
+We'll find (in Matthew 13:37) the one who sows good seed there is "the son of man."
+We've seen (in the other parables) that wherever "man" shows up, it tends to be Christ.
 The "Son of man" is obviously Christ, and "man," in these parables, is Christ.
-In verse 38, it says the field is "the world," and that's very clear.
-So here you have "treasure" found in the world, and "Christ" is doing something with it.
+In Matthew 13:38, it says the field is "the world," and that's very clear.
+So here you have "treasure" found in the world, and Christ is doing something with it.

 Psalm 135:4 For the LORD has chosen Jacob for Himself, Israel for His special treasure.

 Malachi 3:16-17 Then those who feared the LORD spoke to one another, and the LORD listened and heard them; so a book of remembrance was written before Him for those who fear the LORD and who meditate on His name.
 They shall be Mine, says the LORD of hosts, On the day that I make them My jewels.

 If you check the margin on that you will see that "My jewels" is literally "special treasure."
 He says, "On the day that I make them My jewels, and I will spare them as a man spares his own son who serves him."